Search

 A personal credit score is usually found somewhere between 300-800, the higher it is the better, (700 tends to classed as good).
 Whereas a business credit score is rated between 0-100, again the higher the better.

-Your personal credit score consists of all those late credit card payments, missing payments, loan agreements, mortgage payments and everything about your past financial behaviour.
+Your personal credit score consists of all those late credit card payments, missing payments, loan agreements, commercial mortgage payments and everything about your past financial behaviour.

 Every time you apply for a new financial product, it will show up on your credit file.
 This information comes from banks, credit card companies and store cards.